william19831103/coreOro/README.md

 # VMaNGOS Arena
-One of my first Projects for VMaNGOS with almost no coding knowledge just copy-paste and endless tries and a lot of beer.
+One of my first Projects for VMaNGOS with almost no coding knowledge just copy-paste, endless tries and a lot of beer.
 I know it's horrible coded... i don't care.
 It works and was funny.

 ### Features: